TalaoDAO/oidc4vc-server/docs/source/contents.rst

 How does Talao work ?
 ---------------------

-That is quite simple, first you download the crypto wallet app of your choice on your smarphone, then you scan the QR Code displayed on your desktop and you are in !
+That is quite simple, for users you register `here <https://talao.co/register/>`_  with your desktop.
+A new Identity will be setup and the cryptographic keys will be stored on your computer.

-Under the hood, Talao is based on Ethereum smart contracts Identities.
+Under the hood, Talao is based on smart contracts Identities.
 Smart contract Identities are like digital vault where you can store your data as Digital ID, diplomas, professional certificates, business contracts, pay slips,...
 Each individual or company has its own private key to access and update its Identity.

 Thanks to cryptographic algorithms those private keys are used to sign messages sent by the Identity owner to the Blockchain nodes (Internet servers).